-The cottage is known as John Oxley Cottage and is the home of the local tourist information office The anchor is a memorial which was gifted to the Camden community from British naval authorities on the anniversary of the death of noted Englishman and New South Wales colonial identity John Oxley.
-So who was John Oxley and why is there a memorial anchor?
+The cottage is known as John Oxley Cottage and is the home of the local tourist information office.
+The anchor is a memorial gift to the Camden community from British naval authorities on the anniversary of the death of noted Englishman and New South Wales colonial identity John Oxley.
+So, who was John Oxley, and why is there a memorial anchor?

-This tale could also be viewed as a celebration of European invaders displacing and dispossessing the Indigenous Dharawal people from their country.
-Englishman and colonial identity John Oxley was part of the colonial settler society which, according to LeFevre, sought to replace the original population of the colonized territory with a new society of settlers.
+This tale could also be viewed as celebrating European invaders displacing and dispossessing the Indigenous Dharawal people from their country.
+Englishman and colonial identity John Oxley was part of the colonial settler society, which, according to LeFevre, sought to replace the original population of the colonized territory with a new society of settlers.

 John Oxley Memorial Anchor